Saethlin/python-astronomy-workshops/speed.md

 y = m*x
 y += b
 ```
 That is; there is no reason to cram a long equation onto a single line.
-Break up long expressions by using itermediate variable, or by using Python's implicit line completion.
+Break up long expressions by using intermediate variables, or by using Python's implicit line completion.
 New lines that occur within grouping symbols `(), [], {}` don't actually end a line.
 For example:
 ```
 y = (m * x
      +b)